I suppose it all started the day I received Boom’s e-mail:

 This brought half a dozen others, including Matt and Mr Biggar, running to take their place beside him.
 Just as the last one got into position, a strange noise started emanating from the sound system.
 It was a kind of high-pitched, modulating whine reminiscent of the sound effects from some long forgotten 1950’s science fiction movie.
 If this was strange, the effect it had on Boom and company was even stranger.
 They started to jerk about and then suddenly, as if on cue, all froze in a variety of grotesque poses, like a row of mannequins left in the lurch by a mischievous window dresser.

 Thankfully this tableau vivant lasted but a few moments.
-The whining sound, which turned out to be the intro to a song, unexpectedly gave way to an explosion of drums, saxophone and wild female vocals, causing those insane clergymen to jerk back to life and commence a frenzied gyration only they could have believed was dancing.
-I have long been aware of the powerful fascination sin and iniquity holds for mortal man, but I was still shocked to see how quickly everyone present, clergy and laity alike, rushed to join the dancing vicars.
+The whining sound, which turned out to be the intro to a song, unexpectedly gave way to an explosion of drums, saxophone and wild female vocals, causing those insane clergymen to jerk back to life and commence a frenzied gyration only they could have called dancing.
+Though long aware of the powerful fascination sin and iniquity holds for mortal man, I was still shocked to see how quickly everyone present, clergy and laity alike, rushed to join the dancing vicars.
 I too must have succumbed to the madness of the moment because I somehow found myself amidst that chaos of flailing limbs and thrusting bodies.
 The ‘music’ (surely too small a word to describe those satanic, yet profoundly intoxicating harmonies!) was obviously used as a sort of theme tune by Boom and his friends, because at certain points they went into a series of well-choreographed and hilarious dance routines that were immediately copied by the rest of us.
 It was those moments I dreaded most of all, because it was precisely at those moments that we went beyond being merely a collection of misguided souls caught up in an unholy bacchanal and became something far, far worse: a single body, a single mind, a single will, exultant in its raw depravity.
 May God help us all.

 Sometime later, when the party had reached its ‘mellow’ stage, I went to the kitchen looking for Matt.
 I found him rooting around in various nooks and crannies, clearly looking for something.
 He looked up and said, ‘You know, I’m sure I had another can squirrelled away in here some—’